cantino/mcfly/README.md

 <img src="/docs/iterm2.jpeg" alt="iterm2 UI instructions">

+## Wildcards

+You can type `%` to match any number of characters when searching.

 ## Settings
 A number of settings can be set via environment variables.
 To set a setting you should add the following snippets to your `~/.bashrc` / `~/.zshrc` / `~/.config/fish/config.fish`.